Realms of Arkania: Star Trail: Reception

 Barry Brenesal of Electronic Entertainment praised it as "a first-class fantasy role-playing game that should keep you busy for a long, long time."
 PC Zone's Mark Burgess called Star Trail "a must" for fans of the genre, and summarized it as "slightly old-fashioned looking, but it's got what it takes."
 In Computer Player, Al Giovetti wrote that the game was "recommended for role-playing enthusiasts", and he praised its graphics, automap and journal features, interface, complexity and audio.

 Writing for PC Gamer US, Trent C. Ward called Star Trail "a must for every diehard RPG enthusiast", and "a great title for those who're tired of adventure games masquerading as RPGs".
 Computer Gaming World's Petra Schlunk wrote that Star Trail was "a deep and rich game, though it can be overly so at times."
 She regarded it as "a game for the hardest of hard-core role players—those who will fight anything, even a frustrating game system, to finish a quest."

 Star Trail received PC Gamer's 1994 "Best Role-playing Game" award, and was named the year's top "Multi-Character Role-Playing Game" by Computer Games Strategy Plus.
 It was also a nominee for Computer Gaming World's "Role-Playing Game of the Year" prize, which went to The Elder Scrolls: Arena.
 The editors of Computer Gaming World called it an improvement upon Blade of Destiny that was "well-suited for hard-core role-players", while those of PC Gamer US wrote, "Never before, nor since, has a RPG contained as much depth or player control as this one".
 In 1997, PC Gamer US named Star Trail the 47th best game of all time, calling it "an achievement of RPG greatness".

+Legacy

+Sequel

+Realms of Arkania: Star Trail is the second game in The Northlands Trilogy following Realms of Arkania: Blade of Destiny.
+The third game, Realms of Arkania: Shadows over Riva, was released in 1996.
+Players can save the game after beating Star Trail, which allows them to import their characters into the sequel.

+Remake

+A full 3D remake, developed by the Austrian developer, Crafty Studios, and published by German firm, United Independent Entertainment, was released on Steam PC on August 10, 2017; PlayStation 4 on June 26, 2018; and Xbox One on January 30, 2019.